Keyboard shortcuts

 };

-By default, when you enable auto enrollment, you will enroll the Microsoft keys alongside your own keys.
-If you don't know much about Secure Boot, you should stick with this default.
-Some Option ROMs are signed with the Microsoft keys and will not be able to be loaded if you don't include the Microsoft keys.
+By default, when you enable automatic enrollment, Microsoft keys are enrolled alongside your own keys.
+If you don’t know much about Secure Boot, you should stick with this default.
+Some Option ROMs are signed with Microsoft keys and will not be able to be loaded if you don’t include them.

 Without Microsoft Keys (Potentially Dangerous)